-31 Jan South Lake’s Downtown Turning Around
+31 Jan South Shore’s Downtown Turning Around

 Bob Spees stares out the window of the new Powderhouse Stateline, where people stroll along the sidewalk in front of the store.
 A couple customers pick around the sweatshirts and Lake Tahoe souvenirs inside.